In addition to the 70+ events at the festival, for one day only the lobby of Kings Place was transformed into a hive of experimental wordsmithery.

-We have commissioned eight artists to be playful with language and the power of communication through a variety of different medium.
+We commissioned eight artists to be playful with language and the power of communication through a variety of different medium.

 'Schmoozing for Art' - a series of one-on-one performances exploring intimacy, serendipity and the classic art of the Schmooze.
 If you see a stranger standing in a corner, simply say Hi.
 You may get taken on a wild journey, a romantic encounter, or a ridiculous ride.
 Maybe the stranger will not be one of the Schmoozing for Art performers... and maybe you'll just end up having a lovely conversation.
 Featuring original performance work by an all-star literary cast including Lisa Gornick, Season Butler, Jonathan Kemp, Julian Fox, Sophie Robinson.